maximishchenko/ansible_routeros/README.md

 touch group_vars/GroupName
 ```

-> Read `group_vars/SAMPLE_RouterOS` and add group information into group file
+> Read information at `group_vars/SAMPLE_RouterOS` and set params values into group file

 5. Run playbook:

-You can run playbook with entrypoints or directly `playbooks/backup/main.yml` and pass extra variable
+You can run playbook with pre-defined entrypoints

 ##### Entrypoints